 The floor is a ‘sprung’ wooden-planked floor with a clear area of about 13m x 7m (42ft x 23ft).
-Care needs to be taken with bare feet as this surface is the original: it has not yet been sealed (awaiting funding).
+Care needs to be taken with bare feet: althought this surface has been sealed it still has the odd splinter.

 Heating is by six wall-mounted electric radiant heaters, located well above head height, controlled by a push-button timer in the Electrical Cupboard (see ‘Cloakrooms, Gents’ above).

 - about 100 dark grey plastic chairs, stackable